4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

     0x07, 0xf8, 0xf4, 0x41
 };
 ```

-Key length is 8, and the key:
+The RC4 key has a length of 8 bytes.
+It is constructed as follows:

 ```c
 data_180009000 = 0x7a
 data_180009001 = 0x6d